Aditya-dom/Afame_technologies_Internship_Projects/README.md

 We are making accuracy and prediction in Iris project through Iris Dataset.
 This is easy and understable for machine learning staters( Naive ).

+### Model Deployment using Streamlit App on Iris Dataset

+### Overview
+This project is a simple web application built with Streamlit to explore and visualize the famous Iris dataset.
+The Iris dataset is a classic dataset in machine learning and is often used for practicing classification algorithms.

+### Link to app
+You can access the app [here]()

+## Project Structure
+- **iris_webapp.py**: Main file containing the Streamlit application code.
+- **requirements.txt**: List of Python dependencies for the project.

+## Technologies Used
+- Python
+- Streamlit
+- Pandas
+- Scikit-learn

 PS: Thank you